Gurriato/scrapping_oryx/Readme.md

     - 2 Ucranian tanks (2 M-55S)
         - Coding error in Oryx webpage, my code is unable to capture this, added manually
     - 29 unkown Russian Equipment.
 Impact on the df: (probably most of them are because they are )
-        - 11 220mm TOS-1A appearing as MT-LB with 140mm Ogon-18 MRLS
+        - 11 220mm TOS-1A appeari+ng as MT-LB with 140mm Ogon-18 MRLS
         - UAZ PAtriot jeep labeled as LUAZ-969
+        - MT-LB captured 69 & 70 missing a comma between them
         - Unkown error 8 UAZ-23632 (not scraped) and 8 UAZ-23632-148-64 not labeled correctly
             - Still missing 10 elements 😓
 - Data errors in Oryx page: